rosettatype/legible-typography/_chapters_es/4-what-is-measured-and-how.md

     <img src="{{ 'assets/illustrations/figure-4-4.png' | relative_url }}" alt="Graph showing the relationship between line spacing and line length">
     <figcaption markdown="1">

-**Figure 4.4:** Graph showing the relationship between two typographic variables (line spacing and line length) and how this affects legibility measured by reading speed.
+**Figura 4.4:** Graph showing the relationship between two typographic variables (line spacing and line length) and how this affects legibility measured by reading speed.
 The graph is based on a subset of data reported in Tinker ([1963]({% link pages/bibliography_en.md %}#tinker-1963)).